Homebrew/homebrew-cask/doc/CASK_NAMING_REFERENCE.md

     differentiator for a different product from a different vendor: [pgadmin3.rb](../Casks/pgadmin3.rb).
   * If the version number is arranged to occur in the middle of the App name, it should also be removed.
 Example: [IntelliJ IDEA 13 CE.app](../Casks/intellij-idea-ce.rb).
+  * Remove from the end: "Launcher", "Quick Launcher".
   * Remove from the end: "mac", "for mac", "for OS X".
 These terms are generally added to ports such as "MAME OS X.app".
 Exception: when the software is not a port, but "Mac" is an inseparable part of the name or branding, as in